alf-p-steinbach/cppx-core-language/docs/README.md

 <img align="right" style="padding-left: 1em" src="images/under-construction.25-pct.png">

-The library is still evolving, which means that *if* one wants to use the latest version, *and* one has used this library extensively, *and* e.g. a name changes in a new version, then there can be some cost of updating the client source code.
+The library is still evolving, which means that *if* one wants to use the latest version everywhere, *and* one has used this library extensively, *and* e.g. a name changes in a new version, then there can be some cost of updating the client source code.

 Use in student projects is fine.